May 7, 2001

-- Provide documentation of a learning disability that affects the ability to learn a foreign language to the Director of Student Accessibility and Accommodation.
+- Provide documentation of a learning disability that affects learning a foreign language to the Director of Student Accessibility and Accommodation.
 The documentation must be current, thorough, and prepared by an appropriate and qualified diagnostic professional.
-For details on documentation requirements see: Accessibility & Accommodations.
+For details on documentation requirements, see Accessibility & Accommodations.

-- Submit a completed Academic Standards Committee petition form (available in the Registrar's Office) including signatures and recommendations from both the student's faculty adviser and the Director of Student Accessibility and Accommodation.
-Note: If the Director of Student Accessibility and Accommodation does not support a petition, students may still pursue the substitution by writing a statement to include with their petition explaining their history with learning a foreign language and why they feel unable to complete successfully the requirement.
+- Submit a completed Academic Standards Committee petition form (available in the Registrar's Office), including signatures and recommendations from the student's faculty adviser and the Director of Student Accessibility and Accommodation.
+Note: If the Director of Student Accessibility and Accommodation does not support a petition, students may still pursue the substitution by writing a statement explaining their history with learning a foreign language and why they feel unable to complete the requirement successfully.
 The committee will then evaluate the petition and make a decision, either supporting or rejecting the proposal.

 - Propose two courses to substitute for the foreign language requirement.
-Students are expected to propose courses that they have not already taken and that are outside of the Core Requirements and the first major.
+Students are expected to propose courses that they have not already taken outside the Core Requirements and the first major.
 Students may select two courses from the pre-approved list below or compose an argument for two other related courses with a cultural component.
 This explanation should accompany the completed petition form.

 Foreign Language Substitution Pre-Approved Options